rkCSD/WebViewConfigurator/README.md

 ### Introduction

-This little Application generates wvapp-files for [pfolta's Webview](https://github.com/pfolta/WebView).
+This little application generates wvapp-files for [pfolta's Webview](https://github.com/pfolta/WebView).
 Only creation from wvapp-files is currently supported.

-A wvapp-file is a setting-file for WebView and contains all needed informations to open a specific website in a specific flavour.
+A wvapp-file is a setting-file for WebView and contains all needed information for opening a specific website in a specific flavour.

 ### Compiling instructions